Pray: Father help me to focus on the fact that smoking causes financial destruction. It always has and it always will.

 If you are on track great; if not review day 7.

-2. Pray: “Father help me to make it a habit to always plan my next few days.
+2. Get rid of smoking with prayer: “Father help me to make it a habit to always plan my next few days.
 It is vital to plan because boredom is a trigger to relapse.
 Routine and concrete scheduling can be a lifesaver for an addict.
 A schedule, coupled with passion for a new hobby or sporting activity, allows people to successfully and happily break the cycle of boredom.

 Yesterday we talked about praying to be filled with the Spirit of God.
 The question is what steps do we need to take to be filled. www.wikihow.com had a Christian expert write the following regarding being fill with the Spirit.